gocomet/snippets/geo-ip/README.md

 Requires jQuery.
 Also requires jquery.cookie.js if you want to use the Store Switcher feature.

-## IMPORTANT NOTE

-This is not fully tested yet.
-Test it out first before slapping it into a project

 ## Installation

 (Note: do each step for both stores)

 1. add settings found in `config/settings_schema.json` into theme's `settings_schema.json`
 2. configure settings as needed
+3. ensure jquery, and jquery.cookie.js if needed, are being loade on the page
-3. place all the files under `snippets/` into your project's `snippets/` directory
+4. place all the files under `snippets/` into your project's `snippets/` directory
-4. include `geo-ip-redirect.liquid` in `<head>` tag, after jquery
+5. include `geo-ip-redirect.liquid` in `<head>` tag, after jquery
-5. include `geo-ip-redirect-cover.liquid` in `<body>` tag, directly after it opens
+6. include `geo-ip-redirect-cover.liquid` in `<body>` tag, directly after it opens
-6. if you're using the store switcher, include `geo-ip-redirect-switcher.liquid` wherever you want it on the page
+7. if you're using the store switcher, include `geo-ip-redirect-switcher.liquid` wherever you want it on the page

-## TODO

-Test